Best Porcelain Dental Veneers in Houston, TX

 With good care including regular oral hygiene, veneers should last you for several years, but will ultimately need replacement.
 You cannot whiten veneers once they have stained or discolored.

 Composite veneers are more economical but can get stained or discolored.
 On the contrary, porcelain veneers, especially the “Lumineers” are relatively expensive.
-Cost may vary between $800 and $2000 per tooth depending on the type, brand, locality and the dentist you select.
+Cost may vary between $800 and $2000 per tooth depending on the type, brand, locality and the Dentist Houston you select.